eyelovedata/ophthalmologywordembeddings/README.md

 # Ophthalmology Domain-Specific Neural Word Embeddings

-- Word embddings which are specific to the domain of ophthalmology, trained on ophthalmology scientific literature abstracts from Pubmed
+- Word embeddings which are specific to the domain of ophthalmology, trained on ophthalmology scientific literature abstracts from Pubmed
-- A set of analogies which are domain-specific to ophthalmology, which can be used to evaluate word embeddings on an ophthalmology-related task
+- A set of analogies which are domain-specific to ophthalmology, which can be used to evaluate word embeddings on an ophthalmology-related task, and related code
+- Related code to train these word embeddings, either from PubMed ophthalmology abstracts or from ophthalmology notes from the electronic medical record (EMR)
+- Architecture of neural network model to compare the performance of these embeddings in predicting the visual prognosis of patients with low vision using ophthalmology notes from the EMR.

 ## Dependencies
 - Python 3.5+, numpy (any version), tensorflow 2.x, tensorflow_datasets, beautifulsoup 4, sqlite3